raspberrypilearning/sweet-scroll/en/step_3.md

 If your last section is too short and some of the picture is still showing when you scroll all the way to the bottom of the page, add a rule-set to make that section's ```min-height``` 100%.

-Here is how your second rule-set might look after this step.
+Here is how your second rule-set might look after this step:
 ```css
   .cd-logo, .kitchen-equipment {
   position: relative;